 A Councillor may be requested to wear protective clothing by an appropriate officer during site visits and bus trip/road trips.
-Councillors will be protective clothing and equipment??? issued vests and other protective clothing by the Shire of Wongan-Ballidu where and if required (excluding footwear).
+Councillors will be issued vests and other protective clothing by the Shire of Wongan-Ballidu where and if required (excluding footwear).
 A Councillor must not modify, alter, or change protective clothing under any circumstances unless they are directed to do so by an appropriate officer.